sukhik/fybr/src/pages/blog/post9/index.md

 5pm - Two weeks ago, I made use of Digital Wellbeing Beta on my Google Pixel 2 XL, a phone I've had since 2016 but broke a couple days ago.
 Just the screen.
 In ten million places.
 Digital Wellbeing allowed me to set timers on all my apps and basically I don't waste time anymore on my phone on social media or really, even anything else.
 My phone is disturbing me less.
 I break at 5, meeting up with my boyfriend's mom and sister, for dinner.
 When they're in the country, we do this every day.
 They leave tomorrow, so who knows how we're going to feed ourselves.

 8pm - Practice time.
 See <a href=https://sclub.netlify.app>my site</a>!
 I train soccer, so I break again from what I'm doing to meet up with my player who lives down the street.
-We walk to the park together and play soccer for an hour.
-I get home around
+We walk to the park together and play soccer for an hour and 30 minutes.
+I get home before 10.

+10:30pm - Sit down to chill.
+Hang with family.
+Ruminate and poring design

 Daily Total: An estimated $1,000 to replace my phone :(